Tanattha/starship-troopers-frontend/README.md

 # Starship-Troopers-Frontend

-You'll be in a role of starship troopers to kill all the enemies.
-Starship-troopers was built with JavaScript for the frontend and Rails API for the backend.
+Become a Starship Trooper as you take down enemy UFOs and aliens!
+All interactions between the client and the server is handled asynchronously (AJAX) and uses JSON as the communication format.

 <img src="./src/game.png" width="640" height="400" />